The comfiest robes we've actually worn and love | CNN Underscored

 Kim+Ono Women’s Satin Kimono Robe ($38; amazon.com)

-The KIM+ONO Women’s Satin Kimono Robe in Peacock was my first.
-Since finding Kim+Ono’s inexpensive, lightweight, easily launderable kimono robes in 2017, I’ve gone on to order 7 — yes — more of the exact same style in different colors (plum, aqua, black, sky blue, plum again, mist and light pink).
+The Kim+Ono Women’s Satin Kimono Robe in Peacock was my first.
+Since finding Kim+Ono’s inexpensive, lightweight, easily launderable kimono robes in 2017, I’ve gone on to order seven — yes — more of the exact same style in different colors (plum, aqua, black, sky blue, plum again, mist and light pink).
 It is a perfect robe, lightweight and easy to throw on, pretty and a little sexy, the kind of thing you can swan around your home in, if swanning around your home is a thing you enjoy doing. — Jolie Kerr, freelance writer

 Lunya Washable Silk Robe ($248; lunya.co)

 Now this is luxury.
 Made of 100% silk that’s buttery soft and makes you feel like a true queen, I’d be nothing without this robe.
-So fun to walk around your apartment in 24/7, my favorite details are the ruched elastic cuffs, internal tie that always keeps it closed and the fact that despite it being silk, it’s still machine-washable.
+So fun to walk around your apartment in 24/7 — my favorite details are the ruched elastic cuffs, internal tie that always keeps it closed and the fact that despite being silk, it’s still machine-washable.
 The vibrant pink color I got too is the icing on the cake.
-Plus it’s got pockets so need I say more? — Rachel Lubitz, lifestyle editor
+Plus it’s got pockets, so need I say more? — Rachel Lubitz, lifestyle editor

 Seven Apparel Hotel Spa Collection Herringbone Textured Plush Robe ($18.99; amazon.com)

 I love how plush and warm this robe is.
 I’ve had it for four years and it’s still soft!
-It’s also very absorbent and quick-drying which makes it super convenient to use. — Soumya Jhaveri, social intern
+It’s also very absorbent and quick-drying, which makes it super convenient to use. — Soumya Jhaveri, social intern

 Sunday Forever Luxe Weight Robe ($200; sundayforever.com)